urob/zmk-config/zmk-nodefree-config/README.md

   two layers).
 If set to `ALL` the combo is active on all layers.

 By default, the timeout for combos created with `ZMK_COMBO` is 30ms.
 If `COMBO_TERM` is reset prior to calling `ZMK_COMBO`, the new value of `COMBO_TERM` is used instead.
-Note: while it is possible to set different timeouts for different combos, this is known to cause [issues](https://github.com/zmkfirmware/zmk/issues/905) with overlapping combos and should be avoided.
+Alternatively, one can use `ZMK_COMBO_ADV` which allows to specify the combo-timeout directly as 5th argument.

+Note: with older ZMK versions, using different combo-timeouts would result in keys getting stuck.
+If this is an issue, try updating to the latest ZMK version.

 #### Example: copy and paste combos